xavier-tobin/PatternAnnotatedString/README.md

 > rebuilding the pattern on every recomposition.

 ## Paragraph styling

+If you don't need to draw custom backgrounds behind paragraphs, paragraph styling is simple:

 By default, `AnnotatedString` and `ParagraphStyle`s only support changing the paragraph's text arrangement/layout properties. `PatternAnnotatedString` includes the ability to draw custom